 Too Young to Die

-For over thirty five years, the Islamic Republic of Iran’s Judiciary has treated boys and girls in their teens as adults and executed them for crimes they allegedly committed before the age of 18, It has done so, regardless of whether they could live up to the moral and psychological components of criminal responsibility.
+For over forty years, the Islamic Republic of Iran’s Judiciary has treated boys and girls in their teens as adults and executed them for crimes they allegedly committed before the age of 18, It has done so, regardless of whether they could live up to the moral and psychological components of criminal responsibility.
 As a result thousands of individuals below the age of 18 have been prosecuted as adults and at a minimum seven hundred executed.
 This page is dedicated to their memory.

 The stories you read here come from Omid ("hope" in Persian), a silent, virtual city where victims of persecution have found a common life in memory.
 Omid's citizens come from various social backgrounds, nationalities, and religions; they hold diverse opinions and ideologies.
 Despite differences, they are all united in Omid by their natural rights and common humanity.